 ︎︎︎ Olaf Grawert plans, writes and talks about architecture.
 He is interested in the political and economic conditions of spatial production.
 He works collaboratively between Berlin and Zurich, in a close network of people and institutions between Berlin and Zurich, developing projects that bridge theory and practice: from buildings to campaigns, exhibitions, films and publications and teaching.

 ︎︎︎ Architect and partner at b+

 a collaborative practice that tries to understand architecture systemically and beyond the built object. b+ wants to change the conditions of production in which architecture is thought and realized.
-In concrete terms we are asking: What are the challenges for architecture in a changing society and how can we as architects produce both ecologically and economically sustainable answers to these challenges.
+In concrete terms we are asking: What are the challenges for architecture in a changing society and how can we as architects produce both ecologically and economically viable answers to these challenges.

 ︎︎︎ Researcher and teacher at s+

 a design and research chair at the ETH Zurich that focuses on storytelling and time-based media as design tools. s+ wants to counter conventional concepts of architecture with proposals that challenge the underlying systematics that limit collective and individual imagining.
 Through embedding narratives the focus of design shifts from the object and its manifestation, to the argument behind it.